 Driving to Marrakech

 Marrakech is approx six hours drive from Fez, four hours from Rabat, nearly three hours from Casablanca and six hours from Tangier.
 The roads are very good.

-Private transfers between Casablanca and Marrakech start at around $183 USD for a group of four.
+Private transfers between Casablanca and Marrakech start at around $183 USD for a group of four and enjoy many things to do in Marrakech.
 Check availability here.